Merkurios of Makuria

-Merkurios (reigned 697 - c.
+Merkurios or Mercurius (ⲙⲉⲣⲕⲟⲩⲣⲓⲟⲥ, Merkourios; reigned 697 – c.
 722) was ruler of the Nubian kingdom of Makuria.
-Authorities believe that during his reign Makuria absorbed the Nubian kingdom of Nobatia.
+Authorities believe that during his reign Makuria absorbed the kingdom of Nobatia to its north.

-Reign
+Life

 According to P.L.
-Shinnie, the first year of Merkurios' reign can be dated by an inscription on the foundation stone in Faras, which was dated to AD 707, and also to Merkurios' eleventh regnal year.
+Shinnie, an inscription on the foundation stone in Faras, dated to AD 707, marks the eleventh year of Merkurios's reign.
 In 710, Merkurios erected an inscription at Taifa, which indicates that his kingdom had united with Nobatia by that date.

-John the Deacon, an Egyptian Christian writing around 768, described Merkurios as the "New Constantine", which Shinnie interprets as evidence that Merkurios played some important role in the Nubian church.
+John the Deacon, an Egyptian Christian writing around 768, described Merkurios as a "New Constantine", which Shinnie interprets as evidence that Merkurios played some important role in the Nubian church.